vippsas/vipps-developers/vipps-test-environment.md

 - Do _not_ use the test phone number in the production environment, as the test number may be a real phone number for a real Vipps user.

 ### Install Vipps MT on iOS

-The iOS test app is available in Apple TestFlight.
+The iOS test app is available for everyone in Apple TestFlight.
 You do _not_ need an invitation or an activation code.

 1. Open the